Filip Forsberg: Setting records and Stanley Cup Final run (2015–2019)

 During the 2016 offseason, Forsberg and teammate Mattias Ekholm represented Team Sweden at the 2016 World Cup of Hockey.
 Upon rejoining the Predators for the 2016–17 season, Forsberg spent the majority of the season playing on the top line with Ryan Johansen and fellow Swede Viktor Arvidsson.
 The trio were subsequently referred to as the "JoFA line" due to their first name initials and reference to the Swedish hockey brand Jofa.
 While he started the season leading the team with five assists through six games, Forsberg again struggled to find consistent goal scoring.
 His struggles continued through November and only two of his 16 points were goals by the end of the month.
 While Forsberg and his linemates all struggled to score, they began to pick up by December.
 He ended January with five game winning goals in one month to pass Martin Erat's previous franchise record of four.
 In February 2017, Forsberg scored back-to-back hat-tricks against the Calgary Flames and the Colorado Avalanche, making him the first player in Predators history and the first NHL player in over seven years to accomplish the feat.
 He also tied Steve Sullivan's franchise record for most hat tricks in franchise history with four.
 As a result of these accomplishments, Forsberg was named the NHL's First Star of the Week for the week ending on 26 February.
 He was also recognized as the NHL's Second Star of February after finishing the month leading the NHL with 11 goals.
 Forsberg continued to score through March and accumulated 10 goals over five games to set a new franchise record.
-By mid-March, he led the team with 28 goals and helped the Predators clinch a berth in the 2017 Stanley Cup playoffs.
+By mid-March, he led the team with 28 goals and helped the Predators narrowly clinch a berth in the 2017 Stanley Cup playoffs an eighth seed.
 Forsberg finished his sophomore season tied with Arvidsson for the team lead in goals with 31.
 He also became the first player in franchise history to record 30 or more goals in consecutive seasons.

-During the 2017 Stanley Cup playoffs, Forsberg remained on the Predators top line with Johansen and Arvidsson as the Predators faced off against the Chicago Blackhawks in the Western Conference first round.
+During the 2017 Stanley Cup playoffs, Forsberg remained on the Predators top line with Johansen and Arvidsson as the Predators faced off against the Chicago Blackhawks in the first round.
 He scored two goals in Game 3 to help push the game to overtime and an eventual Predators win.
-Forsberg tallied two goals and three assists as the Predators swept the Blackhawks in four games, while the trio combined for 15 points.
+Forsberg tallied two goals and three assists as the Predators swept the top-seeded Blackhawks in four games, while the trio combined for 15 points.
 However, the "JoFA line" struggled in the next round series against the St. Louis Blues and combined for only three points over five games.
 Despite this, the Predators defeated the Blues and advanced to the Western Conference Final for the first time in franchise history.
 In the first three games of the Conference Final against the Anaheim Ducks, the "JoFA line" combined for four goals and six assists.
 Forsberg scored goals in four constructive games to help the Predators maintain a 3–2 series lead over the Ducks.
 However, an injury to Johansen in Game 5 resulted in the "JoFA line" being split up and Forsberg playing with Colton Sissons and Pontus Aberg.
 While playing with his new linemates, Forsberg scored an empty-net goal in Game 6 to become the franchise leader in postseason goals.
 The empty-net goal allowed Forsberg to push his points streak to seven games and continue to lead the team with eight goals and 15 points.
-His goal also helped the Predators secure a series win and advance to the 2017 Stanley Cup Finals for the first time in franchise history.
+His goal also helped the Predators secure a series win and advance to the 2017 Stanley Cup Final for the first time in franchise history, where they lost in six games to the defending champion Pittsburgh Penguins.
 Forsberg finished the playoffs with nine goals and seven assists for 16 points.